NkMary/egwu/README.md

 # Contributions

 While this project was initially designed for my daughter and Nigerian students, contributions are welcome!
-Feel free to suggest improvements, add new features, or expand the database of states and facts.
+Feel free to suggest improvements, add new features, or expand the database of states facts!